coderefinery/train-the-trainer/content/collaborative-notes.md

 ``````
 :::{keypoints}
 - Having a collaborative document improves communication and interaction.
-- Answering questions requires a dedicated person - A Collborative Document Manager.
+- Answering questions requires a dedicated person - A Collaborative Document Manager.
 - The collaborative document should be posted on the web site as soon as possible.
 :::